aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/working-with-symbologies/_index.md

 ## **Setting Barcode Symbology in Aspose.BarCode**
 ***Aspose.BarCode for Java*** supports nearly all widely used barcode symbologies.
-In general, to generate a barcode image, it is necessary to create an instance of class [*BarcodeGenerator*]() with two main parameters to be initialized: data contents to be encoded in the [*CodeText*]() property and the barcode type in the [*BarcodeType*]() property.
-The [*BarcodeType*]() property is used to define the symbology of generated barcodes.
-Developers can assign any symbology to the [*BarcodeType*]() property out of the list of predefined barcode types supported by class [*BarcodeGenerator*]().
+In general, to generate a barcode image, it is necessary to create an instance of class [*BarcodeGenerator*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeGenerator) with two main parameters to be initialized: data contents to be encoded using the *setCodeText* method and the barcode type in the *setBarcodeType* method.
+The *setBarcodeType* method is used to define the symbology of generated barcodes.
+Developers can assign any symbology to the *setBarcodeType* property out of the list of predefined barcode types supported by class [*BarcodeGenerator*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeGenerator).
 However, not all barcode symbologies enable barcode generation with barcode text in a required format due to the limitations of a barcode type itself.

 Below, two barcode types, *Code 39* and *QR Code*, are considered as examples to demonstrate how to generate barcodes in ***Aspose.BarCode for Java***.